Ephedra nevadensis: Medicinal properties

 Typically the stems are harvested for their beneficial health effects which include helping combat fluid build up and purifying blood.
 It can be used to treat gonorrhea, early stages of syphilis, topical sores, kidney issues and symptoms associated with respiratory problems.
 One such condition is asthma where the stems have reportedly helped alleviate pain thus improving the overall condition of the patient.
-Although other known species of Ephedra do contain ephedrine, Ephedra nevadensis does not produce this stimulant.
+Although other known species of Ephedra do contain ephedrine, Ephedra nevadensis does not contain significant quantities of the stimulant.
 This being said, this particular species of Ephedra can be utilized domestic settings to treat mild health conditions and alleviate discomfort but would likely not have a major impact in clinical settings with current knowledge about its biochemical composition.